Zaki-1052/AO3-History-Exporter/README.md

 ### Web App Integration

-A companion web app is under development that will allow you to:
+The companion web app will allow you to:
 - Upload your exported JSON file
 - Visualize your reading patterns
 - Filter and search through your history
-- Generate statistics about your reading habits
+- See statistics about your reading habits
-- Create charts and graphs of your fandom preferences
+- View charts and graphs of your fandom preferences

-The export tool currently includes a placeholder "Open in Web App" button that will be activated when the web app is released.
+The export tool includes an "Open in Web App" button, and you can access the completed web app at **[[https://ao3-history.nazalibhai.com/](https://ao3-history.nazalibhai.com/)**.

 ## Privacy